 According to our Bylaws, the Chairman of the Board is elected by all the directors on the Board to preside at all meetings of the Board and stockholders.
 The Chairman is also required to make reports to the Board and the stockholders and to ensure that all orders and resolutions of the Board and any of its committees are put into effect.
 In accordance with our Corporate Governance Guidelines, the Chairman of the Board is also responsible for establishing the agenda for each Board meeting.
 At the beginning of the year, the Chairman establishes a schedule of agenda subjects to be discussed during the year (to the degree this can be foreseen).
-Each Board meeting that are not on the agenda for that meeting.
+Each Board member is also free to suggest the inclusion of additional items on the agenda and to raise subjects at any Board meeting that are not on the agenda for that meeting.
 Peter R. Huntsman serves as our Chairman of the Board.

 In accordance with our Corporate Governance Guidelines, the Board has no policy with respect to the separation of the offices of Chairman of the Board and Chief Executive Officer.
 Our Bylaws expressly allow our Chairman to serve as President or Chief Executive Officer if so elected by the Board.
 Currently, the Board believes that the interests of the Company and its stockholders are best served through a leadership model that combines the roles of Chairman of the Board and Chief Executive Officer.
-The Board further believes that this issue should be reconsidered periodically as part of the succession planning process, and that it is in the best interests of our stockholders for the Board to consider issue each time it appoints a new Chief Executive Officer.
+The Board further believes that this issue should be reconsidered periodically as part of the succession planning process, and that it is in the best interests of our stockholders for the Board to consider the issue each time it appoints a new Chief Executive Officer.
 Based on these principles, the Board may determine that it is appropriate in the future to separate the roles of Chairman of the Board and Chief Executive Officer.

-Our Bylaws also allow the Board to elect a Vice Chair to preside at Board and stockholder meetings and to perform such other duties as may be delegated by the Board in the Chairman's absence.
-The Board believes that Ms. Egan, elected and acting as Vice Chair, adds incremental and valuable leadership at the Board level Additionally, as the Board's Lead Independent Director, Ms. Egan efficiently communicates with management on issues relevant to all the independent directors and provides leadership on matters where there exists even a potential for management to have a conflict of interest.
+Our Bylaws also provide the Board with the flexibility to elect a Vice Chair to preside at Board and stockholder meetings and to perform such other duties as may be delegated by the Board in the Chairman's absence.
+The Board believes that Ms. Egan, elected and currently serving as Vice Chair, adds incremental and valuable leadership at the Board level.
+Additionally, as the Board's Lead Independent Director, Ms. Egan efficiently communicates with management on issues relevant to all the independent directors and provides leadership on matters where potential conflicts of interest may be perceived to exist.
 In accordance with our Corporate Governance Guidelines, non-management directors meet in executive session without management at each regularly scheduled Board meeting, or more frequently as needed at the call of one or more of our non-management directors.
 Ms. Egan, as Non-Executive Vice Chair of the Board and Lead Independent Director, chairs these sessions.